Connect with us

 We’re left with two possibilities.
 Banyoles may represent a hybrid individual between H. sapiens and a non-Neandertal archaic human lineage.
 This scenario might account for the absence of the chin as well as the lack of any other Neandertal features in Banyoles.
 However, scientists haven’t identified any such non-Neandertal archaic group in the fossil record of the European Late Pleistocene (129,000-11,700 years ago), making this hypothesis less likely.

 Alternatively, Banyoles may document a previously unknown lineage of largely chinless H. sapiens in Europe.
-Possible for this hypothesis comes from the fact that early H. sapiens fossils from Africa and the Middle East show a less prominent chin than do living humans.
+Possible support for this hypothesis comes from the fact that early H. sapiens fossils from Africa and the Middle East show a less prominent chin than do living humans.

 Additionally, ancient DNA research has shown that H. sapiens populations in Europe before 35,000 years ago did not contribute to the modern European gene pool.
 Thus, we believe the least unlikely hypothesis is that Banyoles represents an individual from one of these early H. sapiens populations.